 Rainbow Mountain is a colorful mountainside in the Andes of Peru.
 In short, the colors you see were formed by sedimentary mineral layers in the mountain that have been exposed by erosion.
 The Rainbow Mountain trailhead is located a 3-hour drive from Cusco, where day trips have recently grown quite popular.

-Peru’s Rainbow Mountain, also known as Vinicunca, has quickly risen to become a major touristic attraction for the country after being discovered for tourism only two years ago.
-What was simply a tranquil mountain in the Andes, is now inundated with hundreds (thousands?) of tourists who all ascend in droves from Cusco to get their Instagramable shot of the colorful mountain.
-We joined the masses on a quest to reach Rainbow Mountain and the experience was NOT pretty like the pictures.
+Peru’s Rainbow Mountain, also known as Vinicunca, has quickly risen to become a major touristic attraction for the country after being discovered for tourism only a few years ago.
+What was simply a tranquil mountain in the Andes, is now inundated every day with hundreds (thousands?) of tourists.
+They ascend in droves from Cusco to get their Instagramable shot of the colorful mountain.
+So we joined the masses in Cusco on a quest to reach Rainbow Mountain.
+The experience was not at all pretty like the pictures.

 Instead, it was more like a war zone.
 Never have I been on a trek where so many people were returning not only shivering and covered in mud, but crying, limping, and bleeding!
 We had journeyed to Rainbow Mountain in the pouring rain, which transitioned to sleet and then snow, the higher we climbed.
 But it wasn’t just the weather conditions that made it such a horrible hike.
 It was the bad weather combined with irresponsible guides, unprepared hikers, and horrendous trail conditions that made this one of the worst treks we’ve ever been on.

 While Rainbow Mountain may look beautiful in the photos, we recommend NOT to pursue this hike if it’s been raining and/or until trail improvements are made.
 It’s not just a strenuous trek.
 It can be downright dangerous, as evidence by the many people we witnessed hobbling back to their tourist shuttle.